We need your help again!

 This egg hunt is your invitation to see the wonders of spring in one of America’s largest urban parks.

 Water Works Park is a birding ‘hot spot’ – waterside woodland that hosts more than 200 bird species throughout the year.
 Spring migration brings warblers, woodpeckers, herons, raptors and owls as well as nesting wood ducks, kingfishers and many others.

 Habitats like Water Works Park have a lot of value for water quality — preventing erosion and trapping sediment.
 The land slows and dissipates floodwaters.
 The natural areas of the park also host wildlife and offer scenic and recreational value.

 Where will you find eggs?

-Please remember to leave no trace – stay off muddy trails, dispose of waste properly, respect wildlife and leave what you find (but please take an extraordinary egg!).
+Please help us clean up the park.
+Remember to leave no trace – stay off muddy trails, dispose of waste properly, respect wildlife and leave what you find (but please take an extraordinary egg!).